tarwn/lessthandot-hugo/blogs/content/posts/2008-09-05-centos-postfix-mysql-and-a-typo.md

 ---
 # A little lesson in typo-trauma

 Today I finally got round to doing some admin on my primary home server, which (amongst many things) is my main mail server.
-After dusting a few cobwebs away, checking nobody had broken any of the furniture and such, I decided to run yum to get the latest updates (it had been almost a month since the last time I checked 88| but still, at least now it was about to be updated to all the shiny sparkly new things that CentOS had released for me&#8230;
+After dusting a few cobwebs away, checking nobody had broken any of the furniture and such, I decided to run yum to get the latest updates (it had been almost a month since the last time I checked 88| but still, at least now it was about to be updated to all the shiny sparkly new things that CentOS had released for me…

 And it did, it came up with about 5 or 6 updates, including an update to postfix.
 Great.
 So, it finished in about a minute or two and I went on about my evening.
 All was happy in the land of the ignorant.

-Ignorant, that is, until I decided to send an email to my dear old mum to give her an update on the list of laptops I was recommending for her (I know, I&#8217;m so thoughtful :D).
-At which point my squirrelmail (webmail) froze.. you see, I&#8217;m currently re-decorating my study, so have moved my main workstation into another room, and as such it&#8217;s not in use.. and my other non-work laptop is, er, recovering from, er, how do you say it?
-A little &#8216;rinse&#8217; in the bath&#8230; so, work laptop it is, and webmail access only&#8230;
+Ignorant, that is, until I decided to send an email to my dear old mum to give her an update on the list of laptops I was recommending for her (I know, I'm so thoughtful :D).
+At which point my squirrelmail (webmail) froze.. you see, I'm currently re-decorating my study, so have moved my main workstation into another room, and as such it's not in use.. and my other non-work laptop is, er, recovering from, er, how do you say it?
+A little &#8216;rinse' in the bath… so, work laptop it is, and webmail access only…

 I thought maybe it was my damn windows wifi connection at first because it has been such a problem the last few days..
-(I can&#8217;t wait to get back to my linux environments, this windows only stuff is giving me a serious heart condition.)
-Anyway, after a prod and a poke it seemed that it might be the mail server&#8230;
+(I can't wait to get back to my linux environments, this windows only stuff is giving me a serious heart condition.)
+Anyway, after a prod and a poke it seemed that it might be the mail server…

 ## Determining the problem

-So, I checked the mail server logs and discovered&#8230;
+So, I checked the mail server logs and discovered…

 ```text
 [root@phantom ~]# tail /var/log/maillog